Geranium clarkei

-Geranium clarkei, called Clarke's geranium, is a species of flowering plant in the family Geraniaceae, native to India and cultivated for use in gardens.
+Geranium clarkei, called Clarke's geranium, is a species of perennial flowering plant in the family Geraniaceae, native to India and cultivated for use in gardens.

+Description

 It is an herbaceous perennial growing to 50 cm in height, with deeply cut 7-lobed leaves and white or purple flowers with pink veining in summer.
 It spreads by underground rhizomes, and is used for groundcover or the front of a border.

+Habitat

+It occurs in Kashmir at altitudes of 2100-4200 m above the sea level.